dharmab/8492sqdn.net/content/guides/hotas/index.md

 ![](images/Untitled%202.jpeg)

 ## Recommended with Reservations

+### Virpil VMAX Prime Throttle

+Great quality, but is expensive compared to competition such as VKB STECS and Winwing Orion 2.

 ### Virpil VPC MongoosT-50CM3

-Great quality.
-Was previously in the Recommended section, but has been surpassed in value by other options like VKB STECS.
+Great quality, but is expensive compared to competition such as VKB STECS.

 ![](images/Untitled%2015.png)